Katia and Marielle Labèque: International career

 This performance repertoire achieved some recognition, but celebrity arrived when their 1980 two-piano recording of Gershwin's Rhapsody in Blue sold more than half a million copies.
 Beyond the traditional classical repertoire, their repertoire extended to contemporary classical music, jazz, ragtime, flamenco, minimal music, baroque music on period instruments, pop music, and experimental rock.

 The sisters discovered baroque music with Marco Postinghel, and commissioned two Silberman fortepianos in 1998.
 They played these instruments with Il Giardino Armonico conducted by Giovanni Antonini; Musica Antiqua Köln conducted by Reinhard Goebel (Johann Sebastian Bach commemoration year in 2000); the English Baroque Soloists conducted by John Eliot Gardiner; the Venice Baroque Orchestra conducted by Andrea Marcon; and with the Orchestra of the Age of Enlightenment conducted by Simon Rattle.

 They performed for 33,000 people at the Waldbühne gala concert, the last concert of the 2005 season of the Berlin Philharmonic, and in May 2016 for more than 100,000 people at Schönbrunn Palace with the Vienna Philharmonic, conducted by Semyon Bychkov.

 Many works have been written especially for them, such as "Linea" for two pianos and percussion by Luciano Berio; "Water Dances" for two pianos by Michael Nyman; "Battlefield" for two pianos and orchestra by Richard Dubugnon; "Nazareno" for two pianos, percussion and orchestra by Osvaldo Golijov and Gonzalo Grau; "The Hague Hacking" for two pianos and orchestra by Louis Andriessen; "Capriccio" by Philippe Boesmans; and "Concerto for two pianos and orchestra" by Philip Glass, performed in Los Angeles by the Los Angeles Philharmonic, conducted by Gustavo Dudamel.

 Katia and Marielle expanded their repertoire for two pianos and percussion with works such as the first instrumental version of West Side Story, transcribed by Irwin Kostal (orchestrator of the original musical); and the version for two pianos and basque percussions of Maurice Ravel's Boléro.
 They premiered "Four Movements" for two pianos by Philip Glass in France, England, and Italy, where in the summer of 2011 they opened the 48th Edition of the Chamber Music Festival of Cervo, Liguria; and in Cuba.
 In November 2011, they premiered the project "50 Years of Minimalism" at Kings Place, London, with works by John Cage, David Chalmin, William Duckworth, Arvo Pärt, Michael Nyman, Terry Riley, Steve Reich, Howard Skempton and others.

+In 2019, they collaborated with Radiohead frontman Thom Yorke for their "Minimalist Dream House" project.
+This partnership featured the live premiere of Yorkes’s first classical composition, "Don't Fear The Light," a piece specifically commissioned for two pianos and electronics.

+In 2024 they received a Nomination in the Order of Arts and Letters from the France Government.